Glinren/rust-by-example/src/fn/closures/capture.md

     inc();

     //let _reborrow = &mut count;
+    //inc();
-    // ^ TODO: try uncommenting this line.
+    // ^ TODO: try uncommenting these two lines.
+    // the reborrow only fails to compile, if the closure still borrows count(non-lexical lifetimes).

     // A non-copy type.
     let movable = Box::new(3);